Keinton Mandeville: History

-The village was home to two banks Natwest and Lloyds.
-Which closed in the early 90s.
+The village was formerly home to branches of two banks, National Westminster Bank and Lloyds.
+Both closed in the early 90s.

-Keinton Mandeville once had a butcher,baker, blacksmith, ironmonger, wheelwright, carpenter, carrier, draper, hats and haberdashery, grocer, garage, even two banks, post office, two chapels, a policeman, railway, social club and 18 different stone quarries.
+Keinton Mandeville once had a butcher, baker, blacksmith, ironmonger, wheelwright, carpenter, carrier, draper, hats and haberdashery, grocer, garage, two banks, post office, two chapels, a policeman, railway, social club and 18 different stone quarries.

-Keinton Mandeville railway station opened in 1905, but closed in 1964 due to beeching cuts.
+Keinton Mandeville railway station opened in 1905, but closed in 1962 due to beeching cuts.

 On the 18 Feb 2023, 226 trees and shrubs were planted for the Queens Green Canopy project.